maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     .. method:: set_menu (menu)

-        .. warning:: :meth:`HildonWindow.set_menu` is deprecated and should not be used in newly-written code.
-Hildon 2.2: use :meth:`HildonWindow.set_main_menu`
+        .. warning:: :meth:`Window.set_menu` is deprecated and should not be used in newly-written code.
+Hildon 2.2: use :meth:`Window.set_main_menu`

         Sets the menu to be used for this window.
 This menu overrides a program-wide menu that may have been set with :meth:`HildonProgram.set_common_menu` .
 Pass None to remove the current menu.
-HildonWindow takes ownership of the passed menu and you're not supposed to free it yourself anymore.
+Window takes ownership of the passed menu and you're not supposed to free it yourself anymore.

-        Note: :meth:`HildonWindow.set_menu` calls :meth:`GtkWidget.show_all()` for the :class:`GtkMenu` .
-To pass control about visibility to the application developer, :meth:`HildonWindow.set_main_menu` was introduced, which doesn't do this.
+        Note: :meth:`Window.set_menu` calls :meth:`GtkWidget.show_all()` for the :class:`GtkMenu` .
+To pass control about visibility to the application developer, :meth:`Window.set_main_menu` was introduced, which doesn't do this.

-        :param: menu: The :class:`GtkMenu` to be used for this :class:`HildonWindow`
+        :param: menu: The :class:`GtkMenu` to be used for this :class:`Window`

     .. method:: get_menu ()

-        .. warning:: :meth:`HildonWindow.get_menu` is deprecated and should not be used in newly-written code.
-In Hildon 2.2 this function has been renamed to :meth:`HildonWindow.get_main_menu` for consistency
+        .. warning:: :meth:`Window.get_menu` is deprecated and should not be used in newly-written code.
+In Hildon 2.2 this function has been renamed to :meth:`Window.get_main_menu` for consistency

         :returns:  a :class:`GtkMenu`